zomblic/PICKME-README-GENERATOR/PROJECT README -- DO NOT REMOVE/README.md

   ## <span style="color:rgb(225, 112, 112);">Credits</span>
-    To the bootcamp for providing the readme for the assignment, Classmates for forming study groups to problem solve and figure it otu, Tutors and Tas for being patient and helping us out, Google (and the many, many, many websites that offered advice, tibits and a variety of coding exmaples), Co-Pilot for identifying debugging and slightly tweaking.
+    To the bootcamp for providing the readme for the assignment, Classmates for forming study groups to problem solve and figure it out -- thanks to Matt Mullen for helping the init functions code and overall explaining the basic structure!
-    And Vs Code!
+    Tutors (Benecio for going over the readme and making sure the code was good) and Tas for being patient and helping us out, Google (and the many, many, many websites that offered advice, tibits and a variety of coding exmaples-- StackOverflow and GeekdforGeeks mainly), Co-Pilot for identifying debugging and slightly tweaking (not sure how to succesfully cite debugged code tho) And Vs Code!
       ... we don't talk about gitbash.